⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Consumer Defensive | Household & Personal Products

-Beauty & Wellbeing, Personal Care
+Beauty & Wellbeing and Personal Care

 44%